condmatr/Robust_Superconductivity/README.md

 In each system directory ("Nb", "NbTi_crystal", "NbTi_SQS", "HEA") has a folder for calculation inputs ("input_files") at 6 pressures (0,30,60,90,120,150 GPa).

 Also in each system directory is a single <code>data.h5</code> file, which contains the electronic band structure and density of states, phonon dispersion and phonon density of states, and the Eliashberg spectral function for each pressure studied.
-An example showing how to interact with this file using h5py is provide in "interface_example.ipynb".
+An example showing how to interact with this file using h5py is provide in <code>interface_example.ipynb</code>.

 File structure of <code>data.h5</code>
 ```